Oriental Rug Cleaning Near Me

 Washing the Carpet

-It’s best to plan to clean the carpeting on a sunny day, using the sun’s heat to dry the carpet.
+It’s best to plan to clean the carpet on a sunny day, taking advantage of the sun’s heat to dry the carpet.
 Bring the carpet out.
 Until the rug is saturated, hose it down on either side.
 Using a detergent meant for clothes, massage the soap to the wool.
-Do not use an ammonia-based solution, and stay away from rough brushes.
-Kneeling down, allow your hands wash the carpet, when washing your hair as you would.
+Do not use an solution, and stay away from rough brushes.
+Kneeling down, let your hands wash the carpet, as you would when washing your hair.
 Turn the carpet over and wash the reverse side.

 we are part of the family. all the way through.